-I wish to thank the Chairman Mr Gérard Garrioch for his valuable support and guidance throughout the year as well as the board members for their active contribution.
+I wish to thank the Chairman, Mr. Gérard Garrioch, for his valuable support and guidance throughout the year, as well as the board members for their active contribution.

-I also wish to thank the management team for their hard work and their significant contribution in the outstanding results achieved by the company.
-Our gratitude is extended to all employees who have also actively contributed to this excellent performance.
+I also extend my sincere appreciation to the management team for their dedication and efforts, which played a key role in delivering strong results for the company.
+Our gratitude goes to all employees for their commitment and valuable contributions to this solid performance.

-I also extend my thanks to our shareholders for their continued confidence and to the authorities for their ongoing support.
+Finally, I thank our shareholders for their continued confidence and the authorities for their ongoing support.

-May 31, 2024.
+May 28, 2025.

-The Board of Directors of Beau Vallon Hospitality Ltd (formerly known as Southern Cross Tourist Company Limited) ('BVH' or the 'Company') is pleased to present the Annual Report together with the Audited Consolidated Financial Statements of the Group and the Company for the year ended December 31, 2023.
+The Board of Directors of Beau Vallon Hospitality Ltd (formerly known as Southern Cross Tourist Company Limited) ('BVH' or the 'Company') is pleased to present the Annual Report together with the Audited Consolidated Financial Statements of the Group and the Company for the year ended December 31, 2024.